News

 What has changed is how that trust gets measured.
 Google looks at backlinks and domain authority.
 AI engines look at entity recognition—can they identify the people, places, and things you're talking about clearly?
 Content design matters more than ever when optimizing for both.

-Clean content structure with proper headings helps both search engines and AI understand your topics.
-Keywords still matter—though in GEO you're thinking about conversational prompts instead of exact-match phrases from keyword research.
-Authority signals like backlinks and brand mentions work across both.
-Schema markup helps everyone understand your content better, whether they're crawling for traditional search or AI overviews.
+Clean content structure with clear headings helps both search engine results and modern systems understand your topics.
+Keywords still matter too — though GEO focuses more on conversational prompts rather than strict keyword phrases.
+Authority signals like backlinks and brand mentions remain important, and schema markup helps platforms interpret your content more accurately.

-Here's my advice: fix your SEO problems first.
-Don't jump straight to GEO optimization if your content has structural issues, weak authority, or unclear messaging.
-Build a solid foundation, then add GEO-specific tweaks on top.
+Here’s the key advice: fix your SEO fundamentals first.
+If your content has structural issues, weak authority, or unclear messaging, GEO optimization won’t help much.
+Build a strong SEO foundation first, then layer GEO strategies on top.

-Here's what that means for your business: if you're not showing up in AI-generated answers, you're becoming invisible to a growing portion of your audience—affecting both your website traffic and conversion rate.
+Here’s what that means for your business: if your business isn't appearing inside generated answers and recommendations, you’re becoming invisible to a growing share of your audience.
+That invisibility directly impacts both traffic and conversions.

 The Numbers Tell the Story

-The question isn't whether Generative Engine Optimization matters.
-The question is whether you'll act before or after your competitors do.
+The real question isn’t whether Generative Engine Optimization matters.
+The question is whether you’ll adapt before your competitors do.

 A GEO Checklist: What to Do Right Now